Bahamas at the 2008 Summer Olympics: Men's 100 meters butterfly

 Former Auburn University athlete and three-time Olympian Jeremy Knowles competed in three events at the Beijing Olympics: The 100 meters butterfly, the 200 meters butterfly, and the 200 meters individual medley.
 In the 100 meters butterfly, Knowles participated in the third heat of the 14 August preliminary round, competing against athletes that included Israel's Alon Mandel and Lithuania's Rimvydas Salcius.
 Knowles ranked third in his heat after completing the event in 53.72 seconds, falling behind Mandel by 0.27 seconds but beating Hungarian Adam Madrassy by 0.21 seconds.
 Overall, Knowles ranked 49th out of 66th participating athletes, and did not advance.

 Men's 200 meters butterfly

 Jeremy Knowles' participation in the 200 meters butterfly took place during the 11 August preliminary round.
 He was placed in the third heat, which was led by Hsu Chi-Chieh of Taiwan and Pedro Oliveira of Portugal.
 Knowles completed the event in 2:01.08, placing sixth in the event.
-He fell behind Omar Pinzon of Columbia (who finished in 2:01.08) and ahead of Malaysia's Daniel Bego (who finished in 2:01.28).
+He fell behind Omar Pinzón of Columbia (who finished in 2:01.08) and ahead of Malaysia's Daniel Bego (who finished in 2:01.28).
 Out of the 44 competitors in the preliminary round, Knowles ranked 35th.
 He did not advance to further rounds.